cyberark/conjur/design/authenticators/authn_gcp/authn_gcp_solution_design.md

 ### Post GA EE6 + ??
 #### Testing
-1. Infrastructure to deploy DAP image on GCP
+1. Infrastructure to deploy Conjur Enterprise image on GCP

 #### Designs
 1. LLD for K8S, Azure ang GCP to use same component of ValidateResourceRestrictions class **EE3**